Cardlink-SA/cardlink-payment-gateway-magento2x/README.md

 9. Translation ready for Greek & English languages.
 10. Automatically cancel pending payment orders after 60 minutes.
 11. Only send the order confirmation email to the customer after a successful payment.
+12. Support for IRIS payments.

 ## Installation

 You need to manually upload the contents of the .zip file of the module’s latest version to your server’s web root folder that your Magento store is installed.
 You will first need to extract the file’s contents to a temporary folder.
 Then, go to the ``Cardlink\Checkout\Controller\Payment`` folder.
-Replace the Response.php file with the file that corresponds to your installed Magento version, ``Response-v2.2.php`` for any 2.2.x version and ``Response-v2.3.php`` for any version 2.3.x-2.4.x.
+If you are using previous Magento version 2.2.x, replace the ``Response.php`` file with the contents of file ``Response-v2.2.php``.

 Depending on your hosting provider, you will probably have to be familiar with the process of transferring files using an FTP or SFTP client.
 If no FTP/SFTP access is provided, use your hosting provider’s administration panel to upload the folders to the folder of your Magento installation.